Skip to main content

 Note: This document provides detailed information about Excedrin PM Side Effects associated with acetaminophen / diphenhydramine.
 Some dosage forms listed on this page may not apply specifically to the brand name Excedrin PM.

-Applies to acetaminophen / diphenhydramine: oral tablet.
+Applies to acetaminophen / diphenhydramine: oral liquid, oral tablet.

-These are not all of the side effects that may occur.
-If you have questions about side effects, call your doctor.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.

 For healthcare professionals

-Applies to acetaminophen/diphenhydramine: oral capsule, oral liquid, oral powder for reconstitution, oral tablet.
+Applies to acetaminophen / diphenhydramine: oral capsule, oral liquid, oral powder for reconstitution, oral tablet.

 General adverse events